Grieving During The Holidays

 It was only two months later that I experienced loss as well.
 My grandmother was found in the same way, by my mother one Saturday afternoon– her room just four feet across the hall from mine.
 She was more than a Grandmother to me; she was my best friend.
 Much like Big Mama from Soul Food, she was “the rock” that held the family together, and this will be our first Christmas without her.
 So while I am thankful for the memories and blessed with a wonderful family, I will forever miss my Grandmother.
 The holidays will never be the same for our family and countless others who’ve gone through similar experiences.

 Losing someone close to you is one of the hardest things anyone can ever go through, there are certain times of the year such as the anniversary of the death, birthdays and holidays that trigger emotions for the lost loved one.
 I encourage all to not only enjoy and appreciate your family this Christmas but to love and embrace those who may be grieving in these difficult times.
 Here are 3 ways to spread love during these times: Invite them over to spend time with you and your family, send them a gift or loving words to show them you have not forgotten about them.
 Whatever you do, do it in love.
 And for those who are dealing with the pain of loss, know that you are not alone.
-You are loved, and while it is hard, lean on God and reach out to those that love you.

 1. Invite Them Over